For additional questions about our grantmaking process or programs, please contact Jenny Morgan at email@example.com.

-- Reach out to the Foundation well before the grant deadline to determine if your proposal is a fit for funding.
+- Reach out to the Foundation well before the grant deadline to determine if your request is a fit for funding.
 First-time grantseekers may submit an informal inquiry to email@example.com.

-Should I submit separate grant proposals to the Robert W. Woodruff, Joseph B. Whitehead and Lettie Pate Evans Foundations?
+Should I submit separate grant requests to the Robert W. Woodruff, Joseph B. Whitehead and Lettie Pate Evans Foundations?

-No, you do not need to submit separate grant proposals to the Foundations.
-A proposal submitted to any one of our Foundations will be considered by the others.
+No, you do not need to submit separate grant requests to the Foundations.
+A request submitted to any one of our Foundations will be considered by the others.

 My organization does not have audited financial statements.
 Can I still apply?

 Yes.
-The Foundation prefers to receive audited financial statements, but we will accept your most recent Form 990 and an operating budget for the current year in lieu of audited financials.
+The Foundation prefers to receive audited financial statements, but we will accept your most recent Form 990 in lieu of audited financials.
 If you are providing audited financials, do not submit a Form 990 as well.

-The Foundation prefers proposals that are concise and to the point.
-Typically, proposal letters are no more than 5 pages long, not including required attachments (listed on our How to Apply page).
+The Foundation prefers requests that are concise and to the point.
+Typically, grant request letters are no more than 5 pages long, not including required attachments (listed on our How to Apply page).

-Should I include collateral materials with my grant proposal?
+Should I include collateral materials with my grant request?

 Please avoid submitting collateral materials outside of the required attachments (e.g. press kits, newsletters, annual reports or campaign brochures).
 These materials are not required for our review of your proposal.